-D. Villa, F. J. Villanueva, F. Moya, F. Rincón J.Barba, and J. C. López
+D. Villa, F. J. Villanueva, F.Moya, F. Rincón, J. Barba, and J. C. López

-Dept. de Arquitectura y Tecnología de Computadores

-Universidad de Castilla-La Mancha

-Escuela Superior de Informática.
-13.071 - Ciudad Real, España email: {David.Villa, FelixJesus.Villanueva, Francisco.Moya, Fernando.Rincón

-Jesús.Barba, JuanCarlos.Lopez}@uclm.es

-Abstract
+Dept. of Technology and Information Systems University of Castilla-La Mancha School of Computer Science.
+13071 - Ciudad Real.
+Spain {David.Villa, FelixJesus.Villanueva, Francisco.Moya, Fernando.Rincon, Jesus.Barba, JuanCarlos.Lopez}@uclm.es

-In this paper we show an alternative implementation of object oriented middlewares oriented towards extremely low cost devices.
-We prove the validity of our approach with two prototypes supporting basic interoperability with CORBA and ICE.
-The resulting prototypes are two orders of magnitude smaller than any other previous implementation of small objects.
+Abstract.
+In this paper we present a novel approach to the design of ubiquitous computing environments based on an ultra low-cost implementation of standard distributed object middlewares suitable for networked hardware and software components of the system.
+We prove the feasibility of our approach with a set of prototypes supporting basic interoperability with CORBA and ZeroC ICE.
+In some cases, the resulting embedded prototypes are two orders of magnitude smaller than previous implementations of small objects.
+They are suitable for embedding into the smallest microcontrollers in the market, or in the tiniest embedded Java virtual machines, or even in a low-end FPGA.

-We believe that ultra-low cost interoperability with standard middlewares will be a major enabler of ambient intelligence by allowing affordable pervasive computing environments.